UPDATED: Sep 15, 2020

 With the many laws that have been enacted, it can be hard to sort through the ones that apply to car insurance and driving.
 And it can be confusing to determine which ones apply to you.

 But, we’ve done all the research for you.
-You’ll find everything you must know about car insurance laws in the Tarheel State here.
+You’ll find everything you must know about North Carolina car insurance laws here

 Keep reading to stay informed.